Walmart: 2020s: Development

-In December 2020, Walmart launched a new service, Carrier Pickup, that allows the customers to schedule a return for a product bought online, in-store, or from a third-party vendor.
-These services can be initiated on the Walmart App or on the website.

-In January 2021, Walmart announced that the company is launching a fintech startup, with venture partner Ribbit Capital, to provide financial products for consumers and employees.

-In February 2021, Walmart acquired technology from Thunder Industries, which uses automation to create digital ads, to expand its online marketing capabilities.

-In August 2021, Walmart announced it would open its Spark crowdsource delivery to other businesses as a white-label service, competing with Postmates and online food ordering delivery companies.
+In December 2020, Walmart launched a new service, Carrier Pickup, that allows customers to schedule returns.
+In January 2021, the company launced a fintech startup, with venture partner Ribbit Capital, to provide financial products for consumers and employees.
+In February, Walmart acquired technology from Thunder Industries, which uses automation to create digital ads, to expand its online marketing capability.
+In May, Walmart acquired the Israeli startup Zeekit for $200 million.
+Zeekit uses AI to allow customers to try on clothing via a virtual platform.
+In August, Walmart announced it would open its Spark crowdsource delivery to other businesses as a white-label service, competing with Postmates and online food ordering delivery companies.

-In December 2021, Walmart announced it will participate in the Stephens Investment Conference Wednesday, and the Morgan Stanley Virtual Global Consumer & Retail Conference.
-In June 2022, Walmart announced it would be acquiring Memomi, an AR optical tech company.